 Aggregate Compensation.
 The Compensation Committee considers the aggregate value of the Named Executive Officers' core compensation components of base salary, STIC at target level, and the estimated value of LTIC at target level.
 The Compensation Committee compares the aggregate amount of these elements for our Named Executive Officers to the aggregate amount of the same elements of executive officer compensation at other companies using peer group and survey data.
-Generally, the Committee seeks to target the aggregate core compensation of our Named Executive Officers in a range between the 50th and 75th percentiles of the aggregate core compensation could be paid above or below the target range in any given year, due to the performance-based nature of our executive compensation program and a variety of other factors that the Committee considers in setting compensation.
+Generally, the Committee seeks to target the aggregate core compensation of our Named Executive Officers in a range between the 50th and 75th percentiles of the aggregate core compensation levels at such other companies, although our compensation could be paid above or below the target range in any given year, due to the performance-based nature of our executive compensation program and a variety of other factors that the Committee considers in setting compensation.
 Additionally, the Compensation Committee reviews "tally sheets" reflecting all compensation paid to our Named Executive Officers, including retirement and other benefits, perquisites, and amounts potentially payable to them upon a "change in control" of the Company.
 The Compensation Committee also considers projections as to the potential future value of long-term equity awards made to the Named Executive Officers.

-Shareholder Say on Pay Vote The Compensation Committee carefully considered the results of the Company's first "Say on Pay Vote" taken by shareholders last year, and the Committee plans to continue to carefully consider this vote each year.
-At the Annual Meeting of shareholders held February 23, 2011, approximately 97% of the shareholder votes cast on the proposal were cast in favor of the resolution stating that the shareholders "approve the compensation of Hillenbrand's Named Executive Officers."
-The Compensation Committee believes that the level of support indicated by that vote reflects favorably on the Company's executive compensation system.
+Shareholder Say on Pay Vote.
+The Compensation Committee carefully considered the results of the Company's "Say on Pay Vote" taken by shareholders at its 2011 and 2012 Annual Meetings, and the Committee plans to continue to carefully consider the results of this vote each year.
+At each of those Annual Meetings, approximately 97% of the shareholder votes cast on the proposal were cast in favor of the resolution stating that the shareholders "approve the compensation of Hillenbrand's Named Executive Officers."
+The Compensation Committee believes that the level of support indicated by those votes reflects favorably on the Company's executive compensation system.

-2011 Individual Performance Goals Management identified and the Compensation Committee approved five common personal objectives for the Named Executive Officers for fiscal 2011.
+2012 Individual Performance Goals.
+Management identified and the Compensation Committee approved five common personal objectives for the Named Executive Officers for fiscal 2012.
 They were as follows:

 - Strengthen our separate company capabilities by ensuring that resources, processes, procedures, and controls necessary to be a successful, compliant, efficient, and well-controlled public company are in place.
-This is accomplished through the application of the principles of Lean Business / Continuous Improvement across the enterprise. - Support the operating companies by providing necessary and sufficient resources to continue to generate strong, predictable cash flow.
-This is accomplished through a transparent resource allocation process and a commitment to a lean organization and leadership talent development, both at the corporate and operating company levels. - Actively pursue acquisitions by pursuing prudent opportunities that provide revenue and earnings per share growth, meet our strategic criteria, and leverage our core competencies.
-This is accomplished through an active and effective screening process that engages the senior-most leadership in the identification of targets and the broader organization in evaluation.
+This will be accomplished through the application of the principles of Lean Business / Continuous Improvement across the enterprise. - Support the operating companies by providing necessary and sufficient resources to continue to generate profitable organic and acquisition growth that generates strong, predictable cash flows.
+This will be accomplished through a transparent resource allocation process and a commitment to a lean organization and leadership talent development, both at the corporate and operating company levels. - Actively pursue acquisitions by pursuing prudent opportunities that provide revenue and earnings per share growth, meet our strategic criteria, and leverage our core competencies.
+This will be accomplished through an active and effective screening process that engages the senior-most leadership in the identification of targets and the broader organization in evaluation.

-- Ensure acquisition success by planning and preparing for due diligence and integration with a specific focus on our areas of competency, including Lean Business and talent development.
-This is accomplished through (i) attracting, developing, deploying, and retaining diverse high-performance individuals who are resources for today and tomorrow, and (ii) training internal resources for due diligence and integration. - Actively engage in the environment in which we compete by ensuring that the Company's voice on national, state, and local issues is heard.
-This is accomplished through dialogue between senior management and members of local, state, and national legislative and executive branches of government, civic engagement in our communities, and active participation in business and industry associations.
+- Ensure acquisition success by planning and preparing for due diligence and integration with a specific focus on our areas of competency, including Lean Business, Strategic Planning and Talent Development.
+This will be accomplished through creating an environment so compelling that individuals, who can compete for the best opportunities anywhere, choose us. - Actively engage and shape the environment in which we compete by ensuring that the Company's voice on national, state, and local issues is heard.
+This will be accomplished through dialogue between senior management and members of local, state, and national legislative and executive branches of government, civic engagement in our communities, and active participation in business and industry associations.